FAQs

 27. What are the changes to business details that a licensee is required to inform the Licensing Officer?

-Licensee is required to update changes to their business details through the GoBusiness Licensing for the following material changes:
+Licensee is required to update the Licensing Officer of changes to their details for the following changes:a) Changes to Key Executive Officers;

 28. When should I inform the Licensing Officer in the event of changes to key officer of my business?